brontosaurusrex/brontosaurusrex.github.io/index.md

 <a href="http://shrani.si/f/2E/MY/4dE12bs6/iceweasel.png"><img src="http://shrani.si/t/2E/MY/4dE12bs6/iceweasel.jpg" style="border: 0px;" alt="Shrani.si"/></a>

-warning: Scrollbar anywhere and dwm wm do not like each other.
+note: Scrollbar anywhere and dwm wm do not like each other.

 test the alias "open" and viewnior, as user